The Best Cannabis Grow Lights for Your Home Grow

 Distance Your Lights Correctly

-If you have the right number of lights but distance them too far (or too close), they'll do you no good.
+If you have the correct number of lights but distance them too far (or too close), they'll do you no good.

 Ultimately, the distance you hang your lights will depend on the wattage and the type of light you purchase.
 You can find a distance chart at the bottom of this article.